Nikki Glaser: Film and television

 On July 30, 2020, Glaser appeared as a panelist on To Tell the Truth along with co-panelists Joel McHale, Oliver Hudson, and Vivica A. Fox.
 This was one of her eleven appearances on the show from 2017 through 2021.
 Glaser is the host of The CW comedic dating reality television series FBOY Island and Lovers and Liars.
 The former first aired on HBO Max on July 29, 2021.
 Glaser's life was featured in the E! reality series Welcome Home Nikki Glaser?, which first aired May 1, 2022.
 Glaser appeared as herself in the 7th season of the Netflix reality series Selling Sunset.
 Glaser competed in season eight of The Masked Singer as "Snowstorm".
 After besting Chris Jericho as "Bride" and Adam Carolla as "Avocado" on "Comedy Roast Night" and Linda Blair as "Scarecrow" and Ray Parker Jr. as "Sir Bug a Boo" on "Fright Night", she was eliminated during the semifinals, where she finished in third place.

 In July 2023, Glaser appeared on Celebrity Family Feud with her family.
 They competed against Bebe Rexha and her family.
 On January 3, 2024, Glaser appeared with her dad E.J. on the first episode of We Are Family, the game show hosted by Anthony Anderson.
 In May 2024, she appeared on Netflix's The Roast of Tom Brady.
 Since October 2024, Glaser has also appeared in the first season of Are You Smarter than a Celebrity? hosted by Travis Kelce.

 Glaser hosted the 82nd Golden Globe Awards on CBS on January 5, 2025.
+She hosted the 2026 Golden Globes on January 11, delivering jokes about Bari Weiss' editorialization at CBS News, the age of Leonardo DiCaprio's girlfriends, and the Epstein files.
+Rolling Stone called Glazer's 2026 Golden Globes monologue a "master class in awards show monologues".

 Personal life

 Glaser is in a relationship with producer Chris Convy.
 As of 2022, she lives in the Central West End neighborhood of St. Louis near her parents.
-She previously lived with her parents during the COVID-19 pandemic.

 She has abstained from alcohol since 2011, and also stopped smoking.
 She credits the writing of Allen Carr in her recovery.
 Glaser has also divulged that she battled an eating disorder earlier in her life and sought help through a recovery program.

 Glaser is a longtime animal-rights activist and has been a vegan since 2016.
 Starting in October 2023, she attended 22 Taylor Swift concerts during the Eras Tour.